gokulm/BoltOn/docs/cqrs.md

 		}
 	}

-* `IRepository<Student>` injected in the `CreateStudentHandler` is registered to use `CqrsRepository<Student>`.
+* `IRepository<Student>` injected in the `CreateStudentHandler` is registered to use `Repository<Student>`.
 Please look into the RegistrationTask class in the BoltOn.Samples.WebApi project for all the other registrations.
 * When `AddAsync` of the repository is called in the handler, the repository adds the entity and on while saving changes using the `SaveChanges` method, the events marked for processing are added to a request scoped object called `EventBag`, right after the CreatedDate property is initialized.

 **Note:**